vygr/ChrysaLisp/docs/vm/vp_assignment.md

 Job done, yes ?
 Err, no. You've just corrupted what was in `:r1` prior to copying it to `:r2` !
 The `(assign)` function does a topological sort on the parameters you provide to make sure this does not happen !
-If it cannot guarantee a cycle free set of copy instructions then it'll throw an error and expect you to sort the problem out.
+If it can't guarantee a cycle free set of copy instructions then it'll throw an error and expect you to sort the problem out.
 This happens far less often than you might imagine, but occasionally you will need to break the cycle with a temp